mafudge/applied-database-management/readme.md

 # Applied Database Management

+Welcome!

 This website is dedicated to the textbook **Applied Database Management** and supplemental resources required to teach or learn with the book.
 I realize there are many options out there for learning database design and SQL and I thank you in advance for considering my course.
-The goal of **Applied Database Management** has always been more than just a textbook, but and entire suite of resources to help you to learn!
+The goal of **Applied Database Management** has always been more than just a textbook, but and entire suite of resources that make it easy for you to teach and learn this subject!

+Best,
+Michael Fudge
 ## For Students

 #### Textbook

 - If you are:
   - A student enrolled in a university course, please check with your instructor as to how to access the textbook.
   - An independent learner,visit [https://www.grlcontent.com/](https://www.grlcontent.com/) and click **Purchase**.
   For **Institution** Choose **Syracuse University** and for **Online Publication**, Select **Applied Database Management**.

 #### Lab environment